Construction Underway on OHB Levee

 The flood protection ring levee project around the City of Oxbow, ND and communities of Hickson and Bakke has taken a positive step forward as the Cass County Joint Water Resource District has agreed to advertise for bids on the first phase of the Oxbow-Hickson-Bakke (OHB) Levee project.

-NEW: Views Increase of Diversion Alignment
+Views Increase of Diversion Alignment

 The number of internet views is increasing of a fly-over video utilizing